Winter Squash and Potato Hash

 I recommend a mix of about half potato and half squash.
 Honestly, I kind of just eyeballed it.

-Just add a good drizzle of olive oil to your pan over medium-high heat and then add your hash in a nice even layer in the pan.
+Just add a drizzle of olive oil to your pan over medium-high heat and then add your hash in a nice even layer in the pan.
+Season your hash well at this point with salt and pepper.
+I also like paprika on mine and maybe a pinch of garlic powder.
+You can experiment with different spices if you want.

 Let this cook for 4-5 minutes on the first side and then give it a flip.